-Colorado Public Holidays 2017
+Colorado State Holidays

 Colorado recognizes federal holidays including Christmas, Labor Day and President’s Day.
 Colorado also allows state employees to observe Cesar Chavez Day on March 31 in place of another holiday if they so choose.
 The holiday is in recognition of a migrant farm worker who shed light on the issues faced by migrant farm workers in the United States in the 1960s.

 On most holidays, public offices including city, state and county offices are closed.
 Employees are given paid days off on those holidays.
 If a private employer chooses to close on a holiday, they are not required to pay employees for the day off.
 Many employers in Colorado do offer paid holidays to their employees even though it is not required.